Pavan-Billava-Shekar/playwright-project-mytheresa-git/README.md

 	can use https://github.com/appwrite/appwrite/pulls as an example product Output is a list of PR in CSV format with PR name, created date and author

+	Note:This testcase are covered in two ways (API and UI)

 ---

 ## 🧰 Tech Stack